alexisadorn/alexisadorn.github.io/_posts/2018-06-10-bingeworthy_-_a_rails_tv_show_app.markdown

 > **Check out my project at https://github.com/alexisadorn/bingeworthy**

-Getting to the final project is Rails was such an existing and relief-filled moment for me.
+Getting to the final project is Rails was such an exciting and relief-filled moment for me.
 I had been struggling through the Rails section, especially towards the end, and then a travel adventure made me lose all momentum.
 I ended up going back and re-doing many of the Rails labs to remind myself of several key concepts, like nested routes and authentication; so, reaching the final level was exciting.

 I had already had an idea for an app in my head based on my own personal frustrations.
 I was going to create an app where you can keep a list of all the TV shows you are watching so that you don’t forget about them.
 I have a small note list on my phone with reminders to stay caught up on Silicon Valley or don’t forget about Outlander while it’s on mid-season break!
 But I thought there could be a better solution than a note on my phone.